paulbradshaw/MED7373-Data-Journalism/mapping/datawrapperpoints.md

 Create an account on Datawrapper.de.

-Click 'New map' at the top of the screen - or go to https://app.datawrapper.de/create/map
+Click **Create new...** at the top of the screen, and select **Map** - or go to https://app.datawrapper.de/create/map

 There are three choices: you need the **Symbol map**.

 You will be asked to select which map you want to create.
-Pick an area relevant to your story.
-For example if you are mapping crime you might pick *United Kingdom » Police Force Areas*.
+Pick an area relevant to your story and the scope of your data.
+For example, if your data is UK-wide then choose one of the UK maps (if you are mapping crime you might pick *United Kingdom » Police Force Areas*), but if it's limited to the West Midlands then choose a West Midlands map (the MSOA option is probably best as it's split into fewer areas).

 Click **Next**.